Twingate/kubernetes-access-gateway/README.md

 - Kubernetes cluster (1.31+)
-- Twingate account setup with a `Remote Network` for the Kubernetes cluster and connectors deployed (see the [Twingate Kubernetes Access Gateway](https://github.com/Twingate/kubernetes-access-gateway) or [the Helm chart](https://github.com/Twingate/helm-charts) if required)
+- Twingate account setup with a `Remote Network` for the Kubernetes cluster and connectors deployed (see the [Twingate Kubernetes Operator](https://github.com/Twingate/kubernetes-operator) or [the Helm chart](https://github.com/Twingate/helm-charts) if required)

 ## Installation